yanirta/WebTester/README.md

 ## Prerequisites
 The integration with the different browsers is based on Selenium.
-To support local executions, the apropriate "driver" should be unzipped and placed on the same folder of EyesUtilities.jar or to be installed put in the PATH variable.
+To support local executions, the apropriate "driver" should be unzipped and placed on the same folder of the jar or to be pointed in the PATH variable.

 + [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 + [GeckoDriver](https://github.com/mozilla/geckodriver/releases) - Firefox driver